stolarczyk/metaboLITE/docs/_docs/macOS.md

 ![Drag and Drop Docker.app](https://raw.githubusercontent.com/michalstolarczyk/metaboLITE/master/docs/docs_pics/macDragDrop.png)

 3. Docker will ask you for permissions and will start!
-	1. The green dot and "Docker is running" status should be displayed in the menu after clicking the Docker icon
+	1. The green dot and "Docker is running" status should be displayed in the menu after clicking the *Docker* icon

 	![Docker running](https://raw.githubusercontent.com/michalstolarczyk/metaboLITE/master/docs/docs_pics/macRunning.png)

-## Run Kitematic
+## Run *Kitematic* - the graphical interface for *Docker*

-Click on the docker icon in the navigation bar and click *Kitematic* to launch it.
+Click on the *Docker* icon in the navigation bar and click *Kitematic* to launch it.

 ![Run Kitematic](https://raw.githubusercontent.com/michalstolarczyk/metaboLITE/master/docs/docs_pics/macKitematicLaunch.png)

 ## Find and run *metaboLITE*

-Search for *metabolite* *Docker* image by the user `mstolarczyk`
+Search for `metabolite` *Docker* image by the user `mstolarczyk`

 ![select metaboLITE](https://raw.githubusercontent.com/michalstolarczyk/metaboLITE/master/docs/docs_pics/macSelectMetabolite.png)